 Establishment and coordination of a plan of care, including specification of a schedule for physician follow-up to assess therapeutic outcomes and need for continued care

 Legal blindness is the criteria used to determine government disability benefits and which do not necessarily indicate a person’s ability to function.
-In the United States, the criteria is:
+In the United States, the criteria are:

 Visual acuity of 20/200 or worse in the better eye with corrective lenses (20/200 means that a person at 20 feet from an eye chart can see what a person with normal vision can see at 200 feet) OR